-The bill provides that during the placement hearing, the court is to review the treatment, care, and custody status of the juvenile; determine whether the placement agency is providing those mental health, substance abuse, educational, and other rehabilitative services necessary to promote the juvenile's successful reintegration into the community; and determine whether the placement continues to be consistent with the factors weighed in determining the original disposition of the juvenile.
-The bill allows the court to modify the dispositional order based on the factors considered during the placement review hearing.
-The bill further requires that the court conduct subsequent placement review hearings every 12 months throughout the duration of any out-of-home placement ordered by the court.
+The bill provides that during the review, the court is to review the treatment, care, and custody status of the juvenile, including the mental health, substance abuse, educational, and other rehabilitative services provided to promote the juvenile's successful reintegration into the community; and determine whether the placement continues to be consistent with the factors weighed in determining the original disposition of the juvenile.
+The bill allows the court to modify the disposition based on the factors considered during the review.
+The bill further provides that the court may conduct subsequent placement reviews every 12 months throughout the duration of any out-of-home placement ordered by the court if so requested by the juvenile.